descope-sample-apps/wordpress-plugin/README.md

 After installation, you must activate the plugin within your WordPress site:

 1. Open your WordPress Dashboard.
-2. Select 'Plugins' from the sidebar, and then 'Installed Plugins.'
+2. Select **Plugins** from the sidebar, and then **Installed Plugins.**
-3. Choose 'Activate' underneath the plugin's name.
+3. Choose **Activate** underneath the plugin's name.

 ### Configure Descope

-Once you have installed and activated your plugin, you must go to the new `Descope Auth` menu in the left-hand sidebar and input your Descope Project ID and redirect URL for if the login is **unsuccessful**.
+Once you have installed and activated your plugin, you must go to the new `Descope Config` menu in the left-hand sidebar and input your Descope Project ID and redirect URL for if the login is **unsuccessful**.

 ### Add Descope Flows to your WP Pages